What could be better than a large pan of delicious Spanish paella when you’re having friends around?

 If you’re looking to make a vegan paella, you’re immediately breaking out from the traditional, authentic way anyway (because paella has either meat or seafood in it traditionally), so I figure you won’t mind this more flexi-approach.

 - Paella originated in Valencia but is eaten right across Spain, from Galicia to Malaga and everywhere in between, with each region favouring their own variation on the recipe.

 - There are many types of rice that can be used for making paella but the most frequent in Malaga is the Bomba rice.
 Bomba is a short round-grain rice that can absorb 2-3 times its volume in water without losing its shape.
 If you can’t lay your hands on Bomba rice, you can substitute it for another round-grain rice but the goal is for the rice to retain its shape and bite in the finished paella.

 - Paella is best not stirred during the cooking stage as this is what gives the rice its paella character and flavour, keeping the grains intact.
-You can move the veggies just carefully to distribute evenly among the rice grains when the rice first goes in, but after that, leave well alone.
+You can move the veggies just carefully to distribute them evenly among the rice grains when the rice first goes in, but after that, leave them well alone.
 An occasional shake of the pan is acceptable!

 - Some people add a glass of white wine to the cooking while others prefer to leave it out.
 It’s a matter of personal preference.
 I actually quite like the taste the wine brings to the rice, so I tend to include it.
 But if I don’t have any wine handy, I’ll still make the paella without it, no problem.

 - You can add lemon juice to the cooking stage, near the end of cooking.
 Again, this is an optional stage which depends on the chef.